How to make a will

 There are a number of charitable schemes that let you have a will drawn up by a solicitor free of charge or for a suggested donation.
 Rape Crisis England & Wales doesn't endorse or benefit from any of these directly.

-- Will Aid: this runs in November, with around 1,000 solicitors taking part.
-You usually have to book in advance, as spaces on the scheme are limited and it can get busy.
+- Will Aid: this runs in November each year, with around 1,000 solicitors taking part.
+You usually have to book in advance, as spaces on the scheme are limited.
 There’s a suggested minimum donation.